tessel/t2-build/README.md

 ## Usage
 ```
-t2-release # Releases a new build with a path increment from the last publushed version
+t2-release # Releases a new build with a pacth increment from the last published version

-t2-release --semver minor # Specify the semver increment ('patch', 'minor', 'major', etc.)
+t2-release --semver minor # Specify the semver increment ('patch', 'minor', 'major', etc.) and release
 ```